 The key challenge for NATO is to stay relevant and to maintain its edge, and this requires maintaining resilience.
-NATO is committed to adjusting “the way it does business,” and the Alliance wants to maintain dialogue with industry, including with non-traditional providers, at every stage of the acquisition process.
+NATO is committed to adjusting “the way it does business,” and the Alliance wants to maintain a dialogue with industry, including with non-traditional providers, at every stage of the acquisition process.
 NATO is already investing in technological development even before the procurement stage, which is a big challenge for the organization, but these developments show that NATO is committed to becoming even more adaptable and efficient.
-A remaining challenge is the time it takes to adapt new ideas and technologies since the pace of innovation is accelerating every day.
+A remaining challenge is the time it takes to adopt new ideas and technologies since the pace of innovation is accelerating every day.
 From the private sector standpoint, public buy-in also needs to be prioritised because many in the private sector are not familiar with or don’t feel connected to some of NATO’s initiatives.
 NATO also has a unique role to play when it comes to demanding that companies and providers are providing products that are truly delivering the best that technology has to offer.

-Showcase Presentation on AI and Big Data with Dr. Ana Isabel Barros
+Showcase Presentation on AI and Big Data with Dr Ana Isabel Barros

 The NATO Science and Technology Organization (STO), the largest defence, science, and technology collaborative network, brings together actors from academia, industry, and the military, all of whom have different perspectives when it comes to addressing challenges posed by new and emerging technology.
 The STO’s work illustrates the importance of continued collaboration in this field and the private sector can learn from this approach.
 The STO focuses on how to ensure that NATO has AI and Big Data supremacy for decision support by exploiting data and technology to its full potential across the Alliance to enhance effectiveness.
 The fact that the private sector is heavily involved in AI, Big Data, hypersonics, and other technologies, only highlights how important interaction between the private sector and public sector is and will continue to be.
 Since no single nation is capable of bringing together such diverse expertise on its own, NATO has a key advantage here in the field of science and technology.